(Bud)breaking It Down: The Lifecycle of a Grapevine

 This period is critical, even though it looks like nothing’s happening.
 The vines are storing up energy for next year, and growers are busy pruning, planting cover crops, and prepping the soil.

-Here’s a cheat sheet to help you remember what’s happening when (in California):
+Here’s a quick reference to help you remember what’s happening when (in California):

 While the stages are the same everywhere, the timing depends a lot on climate and hemisphere: